Run an Appchain Node on GCP

 To deploy a Syndicate RPC node on the Google Cloud Platform, perform the following steps.

-2. Select the Terraform deployment tab and provide a descriptive name for your RPC VM (such as My-Appchain-RPC-Node-1) and setup the Service Account.
+2. Select the Terraform deployment tab and provide a descriptive name for your RPC VM (such as my-appchain-rpc-node) and select or configure the Service Account.

 3. In the VM Instance Configuration section, enter or select appropriate values: